Developing a Support Network for Grass Based Livestock Producers

 Impacts and Contributions/Outcomes

-Up to this point the coordinators working to establish Maine Grass Farmers Network are doing many different sort of presentations throughout the state and the year.
-We are hoping that all this outreach will get farmers attention and solidify the network.
+The principal coordinator is doing much of the organization for the presentations throughout the state and the year with the limited assistance of two farmer coordinators, 2 UMCE agents, the ME Department of agriculture’s representative and one ARS agent.
+We are hoping that all this outreach will get farmers’ attention and solidify the network.
 The target to identify livestock farmers in Maine is being achieved by continuing to add to the mailing list for MGFN with the attendance lists from these presentations.
-The database has 185 people and the email list goes to 150.
+The database has 245 people and the email list goes to 190.

 The Winter Farm Table Talks were not well attended.
+The largest attendance was in Houlton possibly because it was part on the Beef Producers monthly meeting.
+The other two meetings were only marginally attended but well appreciated.
 The talks at the Maine Agricultural Trade Shows had 20 or more participants.
-The summer pasture walks ranged from 1 to 15.
-The conference was 120.
-The presentation at Farmer to Farmer has a lively discussion with 12 farmers and 2 professionals.
-All the events have been publicized well in local newspapers and radio, mailings from the Dept of Agriculture and Cooperative Extension and MOFGA and MGFN.
-This coming winter we will change our focus and have one workshop that will be presented in three places in the state.
+The summer pasture walks ranged from 2 to 20.
+The conference was 130.
+All the events have been publicized well in local newspapers and radio, mailings from the Dept of Agriculture, Cooperative Extension, MOFGA and MGFN.
+This coming winter again have one workshop that will be presented in three places in the state.

 Gillman Pond Rd

 New Portland, ME 04947

 Office Phone: 2073400098